Spotted Lanternfly Found in Six Additional Municipalities

 - Chester County: South Coventry Township.

-- Lehigh County: Lower Macungie, Upper Macungie and Upper Milford townships, and the boroughs of Alburtis, Emmaus and Macungie.
+- Lehigh County: Upper Saucon, Lower Macungie, Upper Macungie, Upper Milford, Whitehall, and South Whitehall townships, and the boroughs of Allentown, Alburtis, Emmaus and Macungie.

-- Montgomery County: Douglass, New Hanover, Upper Hanover and West Pottsgrove townships, and the boroughs of East Greenville, Pennsburg and Red Hill.
+- Montgomery County: Douglass, Malborough, New Hanover, Upper Hanover, Upper Frederick, Lower Pottsgrove and West Pottsgrove townships, and the boroughs of East Greenville, Pennsburg and Red Hill.

 Residents can help with this eradication effort.
 Visit the PDA website to access the “Spotted Lanternfly Quarantine Checklist” or contact a local municipality or extension office.
 The checklist provides guidelines for inspecting vehicles and other items stored outdoors, each time they are moved out of the quarantine area.
 Businesses in the general quarantine area need to obtain a Certificate of Limited Permit from the department in order to move articles.
 Local Pennsylvania Department of Agriculture inspection staff can work with businesses to ensure that they are complying with quarantine restrictions.